polymorvic/cv-sport-geometry/README.md

 #### 1.4 Line Intersection Point Creation

-Once the main court lines are approximated, the next step is to **compute intersection points** between all pairs of grouped lines.
+Once the main court lines are approximated, the next step is to **compute intersection points** between all pairs of line groups.
+From now on, line groups will be referenced just as "lines" for simplicity.
 Each pair of lines is checked to determine whether they intersect within the bounds of the image — if so, the intersection is recorded as a new point.

 The intersection logic accounts for both **regular** and **vertical** lines: